github/docs/content/webhooks/testing-and-troubleshooting-webhooks/using-the-github-cli-to-forward-webhooks-for-testing.md

 Webhook forwarding in the {% data variables.product.prodname_cli %} only works with repository and organization webhooks.
 If you want to test other types of webhooks locally, you'll need to do this manually.
 For more information, see "[AUTOTITLE](/webhooks/testing-and-troubleshooting-webhooks/testing-webhooks)."

-{% warning %}
+> [!WARNING]

-**Warning**: Webhook forwarding is only designed for use during testing and development.
+> Webhook forwarding is only designed for use during testing and development.
 It is not supported for use in production environments for handling live webhooks.

-{% endwarning %}

 ## Receiving webhooks with {% data variables.product.prodname_cli %}